Giridih district: Demographics

-75.9% of the population is Hindu, 20.8% is Muslim, 2.42% are Others and 0.6% Christian.

 At the time of the 2011 Census of India, 68.71% of the population in the district spoke Khortha, 13.55% Hindi, 8.99% Santali and 7.47% Urdu as their first language.

-Khortha, a blend of Magahi and Bengali, is the main language spoken in Giridih district.
+Khortha, a blend of Magahi and Hindi with little connection to Bengali, is the main language spoken in Giridih district.
 The tribal people speak Santhali.

 Flora and fauna

 The district has rich forest resources and have several jungles of sal trees and bamboos, and a variety of other indigenous trees.
 Among other common trees are bamboo, semal, Mahua, palash, kusum, kend, Asian pear and bhelwa.
 Parasnath hills have a number of plants having medicinal use.
 Leopards, bears, jackals, wild pigs, and hares are the wild animals found in certain parts of the district which have thick forests.